CarsonDavis/CarsonDavis.github.io/_posts/2024-10-23-case_binding.md

 ## Spine

+calculate the length of the spine. use your calipers to mark points at the edge of both boards. cut both boards to the length of the spine. from these spine-sized pieces, you can then cut the covers and, if needed, the spacers.ta

 Dimensions
 L = L of textblock + 6mm (gives a 3mm border)
 W = thickness of textblock + two board thicknesses (in our case, 5mm total)